 Saas-Fee, UIAA

-Saas-Fee, Switzerland hosted round 2 of the 2026 UIAA Ice Climbing World Tour.
-As it has done for over two decades, the venue in the Swiss Alps offered an enthralling competition in front of large crowds.
-Supported by the Swiss Alpine Club, the local organising team once again delivered an excellent competition.
+Saas-Fee, Switzerland hosted the second round of the 2026 UIAA Ice Climbing World Tour from 23-24 January.
+As it has done emphatically for over two decades, the venue in the Swiss Alps offered an enthralling competition in front of large crowds.
+Supported by the Swiss Alpine Club, the local organising team once again delivered an event of outstanding quality, a gold standard both on and off the wall.
+Offering an abundance of grace, precision and raw power, the 134 athletes from 19 countries duly played their part.
+In terms of the titles, a number of favourites exerted their superiority while others returned to form in style.
+As well as the World Cup, the European Championships were part of the weekend’s programme.

 Speed: Safdarian extends lead